mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/CONTRIBUTING.md

 npm run createkey
 ```

 You are now all set and should be able to run the unit tests locally.
-Please note that not all tests will run on your machine if you have a start-for-free account due to MindSphere restrictions.
+Please note that not all tests will run on your machine if you have a start-for-free account due to {{site.productname}} restrictions.

 ```bash
 npm run test